jouvetg/igm/IGM2CONCEPT.md

     "ncdf_ex",         # outptut ncdf file on a regular basis ]
 ```
+In the above list, the user is free to add any other existing or own-made modules
+(e.g. to compute particle trajectories, to compute ice temeprature, ploting, reading
+different format like tif, printing live informations, ect..)

-- params is a argparse set of parameters, parsing is done at the begining:
+- Then, params is a argparse set of parameters, parsing is done at the begining
+(only the parameters of the module list are called):
 ```python
 parser = igm.params_core()
 for module in modules: